jaclyntan/figma-color-compass/README.md

 ## ⭐️ Quickly navigate the colour spectrum with designer-focused accuracy ⭐️

-Have you ever spent an excessive amount of time trying to decide on the perfect shade of off-white to use in your design?

 Instead of eyeballing and colour picking randomly from the entire spectrum, simply feed a base colour to this plugin to generate tints, shades, tones, and complementary colours.